From Math Images

 - The image is a tree of permutations which shows all possible orderings for four colors.

-Basic DescriptionA permutation of any set is a single ordering of the set's elements.
-As you can see from the above tree, the number of permutations of four elements is 24.
-Also, at each branch there is one less choice of color than the last.
+Basic DescriptionA permutation of any set is an arrangement of the set’s elements where order matters.
+As you can see from the above tree, the number of distinct arrangements for the four colors is 24.
+Notice at that each branch, there is one less choice of color than the last.
 This is because there is one less color that has not already been put into the ordering.
 An ordering of a certain size subset (of size r) is called an r-permutation of the set.

 A More Mathematical Explanation

 - Note: understanding of this explanation requires: *factorials, combinations

 Distinct ElementsWhen we are taking permutations of distinct elements, we are sampling withou [...]

 When we are taking permutations of distinct elements, we are sampling without replacement.
 Picture it this way, when we are lining students up, we do not put the students that we have already lined up back into the shuffle to be potentially chosen again to be the next students to be placed in line.
 No, to choose students to place farther back along the queue, we have to select among the pool of students remaining outside the queue.